eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 * Best effort streams will send and receive the data leaving the reliability to the transport layer.
   As a result, the best effort streams consume fewer resources than a reliable stream.
+  Also, the message size sent or receive by a best effort stream must be less or equal than the *MTU* defined in the transport used.

-* Reliable streams perform the communication without lost regardless of the transport layer.
+* Reliable streams perform the communication without lost regardless of the transport layer and allow message fragmentation in order to send and receive messages longer than the *MTU*.

   To avoid message losses, the reliable streams use additional messages to confirm the delivery, along to a history of the messages sent and received.
-  The history is used to store messages that can not be currently processed because of the delivery order or must be sent again if the message can not be confirmed.
+  The history is used to store messages that can not be currently processed because of several reasons such us: delivery order, incomplete fragments, or messages that can not be confirmed yet.
   If the history is full:

   * The messages that will be written to the agent will be discarded until the history get space to store them.